Oregon Museum of Science and Industry: Educational outreach

 OMSI operates the largest science museum outreach program in the country.
 The museum offers presentations in schools, summer science camp programs for individuals, and outdoor school programs for school groups on the Oregon Coast at Camp Gray and in the John Day Fossil Beds National Monument at Hancock Field Station.
 OMSI is a frequent site for field trips, primarily for grades K-12, from all over the region.
-OMSI also runs several educational star parties in the Portland, OR area at L.L.
+OMSI also runs several educational star parties in the Portland area at L.L.
 "Stub" Stewart State Park and Rooster Rock State Park for events such as the solstice and meteor showers, which helps teach the public about astronomy during this outreach.

+OMSI offers Science Communication Fellowships for current STEM professionals.
+This program is open to industry or academic researchers or science professionals interested in improving their scientific communication, which includes university faculty, graduate students, technicians, or other individuals in science-, engineering-, health-, or technology-related positions.
+Fellows who are chosen participate in a series of communication training workshops and develop their own hands-on demonstration based on their work.
+Lastly, fellows participate in OMSI's Meet a Scientist program to engage with the museum visitors with their demonstration.

 Funding and volunteer support

-OMSI is a non-profit organization and is funded by admissions, member contributions, public, and private donations, community agencies, federal grants, and fundraising events.
-The largest OMSI fundraising event each year is the OMSI Gala: a black tie party in May where visitors gather to show support for science education.
+OMSI is a non-profit organization and is funded by admissions, member contributions, public and private donations, community agencies, federal grants, and fundraising events.
+The largest OMSI fundraising event each year is the OMSI Gala, a black-tie party in May where visitors gather to show support for science education.

-Although it is staffed with full and part-time employees, much of the museum is dependent on volunteers who perform many of the same duties as staff members such as greeting visitors, customer service, and performing exhibit demonstrations.
+Although it is staffed with full- and part-time employees, much of the museum is dependent on volunteers who perform many of the same duties as staff members such as greeting visitors, customer service, and performing exhibit demonstrations.
 The volunteers include high school and college students as well as other community members.
-Volunteers serve in a wide range of areas within the museum both on-stage and off.
-After 50 hours of service, all volunteers receive a free, one-year museum membership.
+Volunteers serve in a wide range of areas within the museum, both onstage and off.
+After 50 hours of service, all volunteers receive a free one-year museum membership.

 The Teen Science Alliance, OMSI's youth volunteer program, takes place both during the summer and during the school year.
 As a part of the program, participants attend weekly classes focusing on developing communication and customer service skills and practice these skills by performing demonstrations on the museum floor.
 Participants also develop an original science demonstration for presentation to the public at the end of each session.